Hi,

 From India, Mumbai

-I want to get my exp letter as my next employer is asking for it.
-My offer is on hold because I don't have exp letter. what should I do?
+I need to obtain my experience letter as my next employer is requesting it.
+My job offer is on hold because I don't have the experience letter.
+What should I do?

 From India, Pune